Are betting shops open in the UK?

 The period covers many anticipated sporting events, including the November meeting at Cheltenham, Haydock’s Betfair Chase card and the Ladbrokes Trophy fixture at Newbury, as well as at least three rounds of Premier League football fixtures.

-At least, a good news for andindustry that was almost completely stopped earlier this year.
+At least, a good news for an industry that was almost completely stopped last year.